SalmanJubayeed/GoSmartCity/README.md

 Start XAMPP (Apache & MySQL).

-Import the SQL file in sql/ folder into phpMyAdmin.
+Import the SQL file in the sql/ folder into phpMyAdmin.

-Place the project in htdocs folder.
+Place the project folder in htdocs.

 Open in browser: http://localhost/GoSmartCity.